Aueza/4143-Cont-Prog-Lang-Java-Python/Tests/test1Review.md

 - Lacked the structured control statements and data structure of later high-level languages.

 Popular with scientists and engineers for its support for algebraic notation and floating-point numbers.

+**Algol:**  ALGOrithmic language released in 1960.
+- Introduced structured control statements for sequencing, loops, and conditionals.
+- Supported different numeric types.
+- Introduced the array structure.
+- Supported procedures, including recursive procedures.
+- The requirement for an ALGOL compiler was also introduced.

+**Compiler:**  Translates programming language statements into machine code.

+**Ada:**  Used by the U.S. Department of Defense for embedding applications.

+##Java Intro